KartikeyMish/Zombie-Detector/README.md

 🙌 Contributions to the Zombie Detector Web App are welcome!
 If you find any bugs or have suggestions for additional features, please submit an issue or open a pull request.
 We appreciate your feedback and contributions.

-## Acknowledgments

-🙏 We would like to thank the open-source community for their valuable contributions and the developers of the libraries and frameworks used in this project.

 ## Contact

 📧 For any inquiries or further information, please contact [Kartikey Mishra](mailto:kartikeymishra626@gmail.com).